Canon SX60 vs Panasonic GF3

 The Canon PowerShot SX60 HS has a native sensitivity range from ISO 100 to ISO 3200, which can be extended to ISO 100-6400.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF3 are ISO 160 to ISO 6400 (no boost).

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under consideration, the GF3 has a markedly higher DXO score than the SX60 (overall score 10 points higher), which will translate into better image quality.
-The advantage is based on 1.4 bits higher color depth, 0.8 EV of lower dynamic range, and 1.9 stops in additional low light sensitivity.
+Of the two cameras under consideration, the GF3 offers substantially better image quality than the SX60 (overall score 11 points higher).
+The advantage is based on 1.4 bits higher color depth, 0.7 EV of lower dynamic range, and 1.9 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |4.||Canon G9 X||1-inch||20.0||5472||3648||1080/60p||21.5||12.3||495||63|